mkinteh2012-glitch/Platformer_makeyourownconsole/Console/ConsoleJournal.md

 BOM 2
 This is too expensive so for the rest of the month everyday for one hour imma gonna go parts searching todays was boring couldn't reduce price still 300 . . .
 Time: 1h

+1/28
+BOM 3
+This is too expensive so for the rest of the month everyday for one hour imma gonna go parts searching todays got it down to 280
+time: 1h

+1/29 - 31
+BOM 4 - 6
+This is too expensive so for the rest of the month everyday for one hour imma gonna go parts searching kinda lazy and decided to make the last 3 days one journal total rn is 250
+time: 1h

+2/1
+Controller
+Spent a bit of time adding controller input to my godot and my launcher
+time: 1.5

+2/1
+Ventilation
+Of course i forgot about it, was just reasearch
+1.5